echbremmer/apiculpa/README.rst

 Apiculpa
 ===============
-A simple way to run an API that behaves in a configurably poor manner
+A simple way to run an API that behaves in a configurably poor manner.
+It is designed to help your application handle API calls correctly even if they do not behave very well.

 Installation
 ------------